w495/bulk-video-converter/README.md

 videos of different qualities and sizes.
 It is very helpful for handling raw videos from amateur camera.

 I use this tool to convert a great amout of `*.MTS` files to web-compatible formats.
+That why, historical name of it is **MTS converter**.

 ## Requirements